Sylius/Sylius-Standard/README.md

 $ tail -f var/log/dev.log
 ```

-If you are using the supplied Vagrant development environment, please see the related [Troubleshooting guide](etc/vagrant/README.md#Troubleshooting) for more information.

 ## Contributing

 Would like to help us and build the most developer-friendly eCommerce platform?
 Start from reading our [Contribution Guide](https://docs.sylius.com/en/latest/contributing/)!